-The Lewy Body Dementia Association (LBDA), a 501(c)(3) nonprofit organization, is the leading national organization dedicated to improving the lives of those living with Lewy body dementia (LBD), their families and care partners.
-LBD is the second most common form of neurodegenerative dementia and affects approximately 1.4 million people in the United States alone.
+The Lewy Body Dementia Association (LBDA) is the leading national organization dedicated to improving the lives of those living with Lewy body dementia (LBD), the second most common form of neurodegenerative dementia affecting approximately 1.4 million people in the United States alone.

 Our Vision